We have much more to do and your continued support is needed now more than ever.

-- Some subspecies have knees that make a clicking noise while walking so they can stay together in a blizzard.
+- Some subspecies have knees that make a clicking noise when they walk so the animals can stay together in a blizzard.

-- Some North American caribou migrate over 3,000 miles in a year – more than any other mammals.
+- Some North American caribou migrate over 3,000 miles in a year – more than any other land mammal.

-- Reindeer have been herded for centuries by several Arctic and Subarctic people,
+- Reindeer have been herded for centuries by several Arctic and Subarctic peoples.

-- The name “reindeer” is of Norse origin (From old Norse word “hreinn” for deer) and has nothing to do the reins of a sled.
+- The name “reindeer” is of Norse origin (from the old Norse word “hreinn” for deer) and has nothing to do the reins of a sled.
 The name “caribou” comes to us through the French, from the Mi’kmag “qalipu,” meaning “snow shoveler.”

-- Golden eagles are the leading predator on caribou calves in the late spring and fall.
+- Golden eagles are the leading predator of caribou calves in the late spring and fall.

-- Once the entire body of a reindeer was found in a Greenland shark (most likely a case of near shore scavenging versus a migrating land shark).
+- Once the entire body of a reindeer was found inside a Greenland shark (most likely a case of near-shore scavenging, as opposed to a migrating land shark).